This is a question we get asked frequently.

 Smoking is also another leading cause of extrinsic staining.

 As you consume these products, the particles stick to the teeth, and despite what some might think, the tooth surface has millions of microscopic pits in them.
 Your tooth surface is not completely flat.

 Over time, these pigments and particles build up and turn into stains on the tooth surface.

 Many of us may not even be aware of the stains, it is not like they appear as a blotch on the tooth that is always visible.
-They build up gradually over time and many of us do not notice them.
+Because they build up gradually over time, many of us do not notice them.

 Those with the heaviest staining are often those that consume a lot of food and drink with tannins in and have a poor oral healthcare routine.

 The more yellow your teeth look the greater the level of staining in most instances.

 Toothbrushes remove extrinsic stains only

 A toothbrush, manual or electric can only ever help remove extrinsic staining.
 The toothbrush cannot permeate deeper than the surface level.

 Intrinsic staining requires cosmetic procedures available from a dentist.